Lifestyle Variables

 There are several ways to approach your financial freedom goal, depending on your lifestyle preferences:

-- Lean FIRE: Living on a minimalistic budget (e.g., ₹30k - ₹40k/month).
+- Lean FIRE: Living on a minimalistic budget.
 This allows you to retire much earlier but with a frugal lifestyle.

 - Fat FIRE: Aiming for a luxury lifestyle post-retirement.
-This requires a much larger corpus (e.g., ₹10 Cr+) and often a longer career.
+This requires a larger corpus and often a longer career.

-- Coast FIRE: Having enough in your retirement accounts today that, without another cent invested, your portfolio will grow to your FI number by the time you reach standard retirement age.
+- Coast FIRE: Having enough in your accounts today that, without another cent invested, your portfolio will grow to your FI number by standard retirement age.
+Check your CAGR to track this growth.

 The 4% Rule vs. The 25X Rule